Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 What does it do?
 There are many reasons to make sure you're getting sufficient vitamin D: These include improved bone health, reduced risk of heart attack and stroke, reduced risk of asthma and allergy, reduced inflammation, and perhaps others.
 Not surprisingly, over given periods of time there are fewer deaths among people who have the right amount of vitamin D compared to those who have too little or too much.
 For details, see What It Does.

 The right level?
 You may already get enough vitamin D from the sun (about 15 minutes to the face, arms, and hands at least twice a week without sunscreen) and the foods you normally eat.
 If you're not sure, get your blood level checked by your doctor.
-A total serum 25-hydroxyvitamin D level of at least 20 ng/mL is considered "sufficient," although there may be additional benefit to being in the 25 to 35 ng/mL range.
+A total serum 25-hydroxyvitamin D level of at least 20 ng/mL is considered "sufficient," (note that 20 ng/mL is equivalent to 50 nmol/L), although there may be additional benefit to being in the 25 to 35 ng/mL range.
 Don't exceed 39 ng/mL.
 Be aware that people who are black generally have lower total vitamin D levels than whites, but new research suggests these lower levels may be sufficient for blacks.
 For details see How Much Do You Need and How Much is Too Much?

 How much to take?
 For every 1 ng/mL increase, you'll need to get an additional 100 IU of vitamin D per day (obese individuals may require double the amount).
 For example, if your blood level is 18 ng/mL, taking 400 IU of vitamin D daily (or 800 IU if you are obese) should get you to about 22 ng/mL.
 It can take 6 weeks to reach the peak.
 Keep taking the vitamin D to stay at that level.
+See recommended daily requirements for vitamin D. (Note that vitamin D is also shown in mcg: each 400 IU of vitamin D is equivalent to 10 mcg).
 For details, see What to Consider When Using.

 When to take it?
 Take vitamin D supplements with your biggest meal of the day (the one that contains most fats and oils) as this can increase absorption by as much as 50%!
 For details, see Take Vitamin D with Food.